If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Nuclear Missile Ammo

-There was going to be the nuclear option for the RPG with an alternative ammo type.
+There was going to be the nuclear option for the RPG with an alternative ammo type, acting not so dissimilar to the Nuclear Warhead from Shadow Warrior.
 It has a whole set of animations, textures and a model but isn't used.
-The nuke ammo can be gained by using commands in the command console or on a test map.
+The nuke ammo can be gained by using commands in the console or on a test map.
 It is not certain which mode the weapon was intended to appear.

 When loading it, Duke will hit the butt of the ammo against the gun and insert it.
 A voice will then count down from three before the gun can fire.